 As I noted above, it got very, very hot during the day and Grinfinn tired out quickly.
 He did enjoy being carried around in the dog-carrier, and on this trip I found that this was a life-saver.
-I got the idea from Christineliquidator after hanging out with her Princess Lily–so please pay her Instagram a visit and give it a follow.

 The second restaurant I tried, also with a dog-friendly patio, was the Icicle Brewing Company.
 It was so hot at this point, that I asked for a recommendation and the server suggested a plate of cold cuts, cheese and crackers.
 It was perfect and delicious.

 The temperature had risen to almost +35C that day, and Grinfinn was really needing a break.
 There was a “ghost town” nearby that I wanted to check out, so we headed out to Trinidad, WA.